sbugert/bootstrap-static-scaffold/README.md

 2. Use `npm install` to install grunt tasks.

-`grunt init` will copy jQuery and bootstap files to /src.
+`grunt init` will copy jQuery and Bootstap files to /src.

 `grunt` runs your HTML through usemin, cssmin, uglify, rev and htmlmin.